Prepared for future success - Graduates share their story

 As a former Freeman Academy student, did you ever think of returning to teach?

 I never thought I’d be a teacher but God had other plans.
-And I didn’t think about teaching resource until the school asked me to.
+And I didn’t think about teaching in Academic Support until the school asked me to.
 Now I love it.
 It fits my skill set and even some of my spiritual gifts.
 Besides one-on-one academic support, I also have opportunities to foster spiritual and emotional growth.

 Seeing progress in all these areas is very rewarding.